CSWomenUMass/cswomenumass.github.io/_posts/2016-9-26-lunch-susan-landau.md

 decided that the 4th amendment protects people and not places.
 This case led to a federal surveillance law called Reasonable Expectation of Privacy (REP).
-The law says that people have an expectation of privacy even in public areas such as a phone booth, so a warrant is necessary before law enforcement may do audio surveilance in these places.
+The law says that people have an expectation of privacy even in public areas such as a phone booth, so a warrant is necessary before law enforcement may do audio surveillance in these places.

 The second case was Smith v.
 MD, 1979.
 A woman's house was robbed and following the robbery, someone (presumably the robber) called her anonymously to torment her about returning to her home.
 The police got the caller's phone number from the phone company and put a pen register on it in order to prove that Smith was the caller.
 This case also went to the Supreme Court.
 It was decided that there was no REP here, because Smith shared his phone number with the phone company and any information shared with a third party has less protection.